tpeterson17/Ledger-Activity/Lesson-Plan.md

 ## Step 4: Transaction Controller

-This step (as well as Step 5) are going to contain a lot of new information for the students.
+This step (as well as Step 5) is going to be where we connect the dots between REST and CRUD for the students.
 Be sure to take your time when coding out these controller methods.
 Also, keep in mind that we'll be saving all of the exception handling for Step 5, so the solution for this step overall is an intermediate solution.

 Before we get started with coding out this controller, send out the following specification for the API: